 They can be very sensitive and affectionate.
 This sensitivity and care carries over to children as well, and they can be very protective of them.
 But with strangers, they are less open, instead preferring to remain aloof until familiar with someone.

 On the bright side, the Spanish Greyhound does get along well with other dogs.
-Though with cats or other smaller animals…let’s just say that they love a good chase.
+Though with cats or other smaller pets…let’s just say that they love a good chase.
 Thanks to their prey-drive, they do best in homes without smaller pets.

 9. Spanish Mastiff

-Highlights: Devoted, Solitary, Laid-Back
+Highlights: Loyal, Solitary, Laid-Back

 They are massive, and rightly so, as they were originally bred to protect livestock from larger predators, such as wolves.
 However, they were more popular during the Middle Ages when such dangers were more of a threat to a shepherd’s livelihood.